bekk/bekk-christmas/post/elm/unpacking-records.md

         |> otherFunction wholeItem
 ```

-Here we unwrap unitPrice and amount to calculate the total, but keep a reference to the whole record.
-The `otherFunction` needs access to the rest of the record, but calculating the total.
+Here we unwrap `unitPrice` and `amount` to calculate the total, but keep a reference to the whole record.
+The `otherFunction` needs access to the rest of the record, but receives the calculated total as an argument.

 Let’s move on to an example from the real world.
 Records appear somewhere in the model of most elm apps.
 The model is used differently throughout an elm app: In some functions, the model is updated and only one or a few of the members are touched.
 In other functions, larger numbers of members of the model are read at the same time.
 This is seen typically in view code.